cotterell/csua/README.md

 ## Weekly Summaries

-While instructors and undergraduate assistants likely talk to each other on a regular basis, its important to keep a record of what happens each week.
+While instructors and undergraduate assistants likely talk to each other on a regular basis, it's important to keep a record of what happens each week.
 To accomodate this, partipants will be enrolled in an eLC course where they can submit a weekly summary of their experience.
 The specific requirements for this summary will be posted on the eLC course.
 Participants and instructors